Jerry-Lees/bigscan/README.md

 - **Rate Limiting**: Built-in delays prevent API overload
 - **Error Handling**: Continues processing remaining devices on individual failures
 - **Progress Tracking**: Real-time progress indicators for long operations

-## License

-This project is provided as-is for educational and administrative purposes.
-Please ensure compliance with your organization's security policies and F5's terms of service when using this tool.

 ## Support